From the 2008 archive.

 - Adobe Photoshop

-- a image that is shot from above down on people/trees/cars etc.
+- an image that is shot from above down on people/trees/cars etc.

 - some time

-First open your image in Photoshop.
-For this tilt shift tutorial i will be using the daily free one from IStockPhoto.com.
+First, open your image in Photoshop.
+For this tilt-shift tutorial, I will be using the daily free one from IStockPhoto.com.
 Go there and download the big version of the image for free.
+You can also try and use some images from unsplash.com.

 Here is what it look like: